 Our product display was mostly "blue" - albums, table cloth, crate, etc. We all wore denim!

 All-day crop with the theme of "Camp Crop-a-Lot".
-This goes great with CM's Wilderness Collection!
+This goes great with Creative Memories' Wilderness Collection!

 ~ CMCs dress in white T-shirts and khaki shorts, like "camp counselors".